barbarabenato/DeepFA/README.md

 ```

 ## Running
 A simple example of DeepFA is provided on a small subset of MNIST.
-The usage of "run_example.py" and its parameters are provided bellow.
+The usage of "run_example.py" and its parameters are provided below.
 ```
 usage run_example.py <percentage of sup samples [0,1]> <opf_confidence_threshold [0,1]> <iterations>
 ```